Tpw429/Election_Analysis/README.md

 ![Voting Results](Resources/ResultsToTerminal.PNG)

-In addition to using the Terminal to see my results, I also thought it was important to display my results in txt file for others to see.
-Through my Python coding, I created a txt file to diplay my findings as well.
-The results of my txt file are shown below.
+In addition to using the Terminal to see my results, I also thought it was important to display my results in a txt file for others to see.
+Using Python, I created a .txt file to diplay my findings to others.
+The results of my .txt file are shown below from the VSC interface.
+I have uploaded the .txt file to the analysis folder in my GitHub respiratory.

 ![Voting Results from txt](Analysis/election_analysis.PNG)